-Lance Directory Namespace Spec¶
+Lance Directory Namespace Catalog Spec¶

 - V1 (Directory Listing): A lightweight, simple 1-level namespace that discovers tables by scanning the directory.